 Both frankincense and myrrh are resins derived from tree sap.
 During ancient times, these aromatic resins were valuable commodities.

 Frankincense is a milky white resin extracted from the Boswellia tree, or Frankincense tree, which thrives in arid, cool areas of the Arabian Peninsula, East Africa and India.

 The finest and most aromatic of this species is Boswellia sacra, a small tree that grows in Somalia, Oman and Yemen.
 These plants, which grow to a height of 16 feet (5 meters), have papery bark, sparse bunches of paired leaves, and flowers with white petals and a yellow or red center.

 Myrrh resin is a reddish color and comes from species of the genus Commiphora, which is native to northeast Africa and the adjacent areas of the Arabian Peninsula.
-Commiphora myrrha, a tree commonly used in the production of myrrh, can be found in the shallow, rocky soils of Ethiopia, Kenya, Oman, Saudi Arabia and Somalia.
-It boasts spiny branches with sparse leaves that grow in groups of three, and can reach a height of 9 feet (3 meters).
+Commiphora myrrha, a tree commonly used in the production of myrrh, grows best in the shallow, rocky soils of Ethiopia, Kenya, Oman, Saudi Arabia and Somalia.
+It boasts spiny branches with sparse leaves that grow in groups of three and can reach 9 feet (3 meters).

 A Brief History of Frankincense and Myrrh

 People have produced frankincense and myrrh for some 5,000 years.
 For much of this time, these aromatic resins were the region's most important commodity, with a trade network that reached across Africa, Asia and Europe.

 Today, the demand for frankincense and myrrh has subsided, but numerous Chinese, Greek, Latin and Sanskrit sources remind us of their past importance in the ancient world.

 In a time before daily bathing, people would use the smoke from the resins to make themselves smell better.
 Egyptian women utilized the ash of burned frankincense resin as makeup, mixing it into their eye shadow.